Murray recovers, rallies No. 7 OU past Texas Tech, 51-46

 Oklahoma: The Sooners gave up more than 300 yards for the first time in three games since former Texas Tech assistant Ruffin McNeill replaced the fired Mike Stoops as defensive coordinator.
 It's hard to gauge the progress of the unit because of Bowman's injury.
 The Red Raiders finished with 473 total yards.

 Texas Tech: The Red Raiders will wonder what might have been if Bowman had been able to return in the second half.
 He was 21 of 26 for 227 yards with two touchdowns and no interceptions.
-Still, Duffey showed similar persistence to the previous time he replaced Bowman.
-He threw for two scores and ran for another to give Texas Tech a shot at an onside kick with 1:05 remaining.
+Still, Duffey showed persistence similar to first time Bowman was injured.
+He threw for two scores and ran for one that gave Texas Tech a shot at an onside kick with 1:05 remaining.
 It failed.

 UP NEXT